kyma-project/btp-manager/docs/testing.md

 ### Environment variables

 All the above-mentioned environment variables can also be set in `testing/set-env-vars.sh`.
 The script sets the default values for all the environment variables used in the `go test` invocation.
-Changing script contents is recommended when more complex filtering expression is required, or you frequently reuse the setting.
+Changing the script contents is recommended if a more complex filtering expression is required, or if you frequently reuse the setting.
 However, you should not push the changes without considering how this affects Github Actions workflows.

 ## Running test suite with IDE